model-checking/kani-verifier-blog/_posts/2024-12-03-safety-of-cstr.md

 `arbitray_cstr` consists of four key steps:

 1. **Assumption**: Assumes that the input slice is non-empty and ends with a null terminator.
-This is a small optimization which guarantees that the input slice contains at least a null terminator.
+This assumption is required to ensure that creating the `CStr` always succeeds.
 2. **`CStr` Creation**: Attempts to construct a `CStr` using `from_bytes_until_nul`.
 3. **Result Validation**: Confirms that the creation is successful.
 4. **Invariant Check**: Validates that the resulting `CStr` adheres to the safety invariant.